Illness in Scandinavian Children and Young Adult Literature

-The Phronesis-project aims at developing and offering interdisciplinary contributions to the medical education at UiT The Arctic university of Norway.
-The members comes from philosophy, literature, pedagogy, thelogy and medicine.
+The project "Humanities in the Medical Education at UiT" (HUMED) aims at developing and offering interdisciplinary contributions to the medical education at UiT The Arctic university of Norway.
+The members comes from philosophy, literature, pedagogy, theloogy and medicine.
 Central to the project is a longitudinal qualitative study in medical education from 2012 until 2018 at the University of Tromsø – the Arctic University of Norway by professor Sylvi Hovdenak from the University of Oslo.
 A recent publication (October 2019) based on the findings from the study is "The Practically Wise Medical Teacher: Medical Education at the University of Tromsø – A Norwegian Case".
+On the basis of this study, HUMED argues for the need of offering humanities as a perspective in the medical education at UiT - giving enhanced attention to both patients, relatives as well as doctors facing illness.

 Doctoral Research Fellow, Lise-Mari Lauritzen (2017-2021)